jimhigson/oboe.js-dissertation/main/main.md

 controlled using Git and hosted on Github.
 The integration tests are used as the final check before a branch in Git is merged into the master.

+For every commit which is pushed to Github the Travis [@travis] continuous integration environment automatically builds and tests the distributable form.
+This service is provided gratis to open source projects.
+When a third-party contributes a bug fix the changes are automatically annotated with their test status so that no pull request which breaks the build may be accepted.
+This automation encourages collaboration by making it very cheap to accept third party patches.

 Packaging to a single distributable file
 ----------------------------------------